wendajiang/wendajiang.github.io/content/blog/singleton.md

 ---
 title: singleton
 description: ''
-template: blog/page.html
 date: 2021-05-07 12:12:17
 updated: 2023-06-15 14:24:10
 typora-copy-images-to: ../static/pics/${filename}
-taxonomies:
-  tags: ["singleton", "thread safe"]
+tags: ["singleton", "thread_safe"]
-extra:
-  mermaid: true
-  usemathjax: true
 lead: 'The singleton design pattern'

-# mermaid example:
-# {% mermaid() %}
-#     mermaid program
-# {% end %}
 ---

 The singleton is a pattern that's used to restrict the number of class instantiations to exactly one.